 What we don’t: Not a do-everything brand.

-Owned by K2 and repped by pro riders including Tom Wallisch and Eric Pollard (although Pollard recently moved on to start a new ski brand), Line Skis embodies modern freeride and freestyle skiing.
+Owned by K2 and repped by pro rider Tom Wallisch, Line Skis embodies modern freeride and freestyle skiing.
 With a vision to make skiing “more funner,” founder Jason Levinthal—who also started J Skis and Full Tilt boots—began creating skiboards in his garage in upstate New York in 1995.
 This quickly evolved to more all-mountain-friendly designs, and Line filed the first patent for twin-tip skis two years later.
 Since its inception, the brand has maintained its fun, hip personality and remains a staple in the freeskiing world.
+They continue to push the envelope with open-mindedness and inclusivity in mind with their media and designs.

 Armada